ahmedRafique744/Trim-management/README.md

 The company was developing a "Trim Management System" to help ships estimate their position and orientation, with the goal of optimizing fuel usage and improving safety.

-The product relied on data from IMU (Gyroscope, Accelerometer) and GPS sensors. [cite_start]However, the raw sensor data was extremely noisy, with "large data errors in all three axes"[cite: 60].
+The product relied on data from IMU (Gyroscope, Accelerometer) and GPS sensors.
+However, the raw sensor data was extremely noisy, with "large data errors in all three axes".
 This made high-accuracy positioning impossible.

 **This is what the raw, unusable data looked like:**